{{flagHref}}

 Catalysts In Industry: An Overview

-What are Industrial Catalysts?
+What Are Industrial Catalysts?

-Components of Industrial Catalysts
+Components of Catalysts in Industry

 The key components of industrial catalysts include:

-Further reading: Substrates, Supports and Ligands in Precious Metal Catalysts
+Further reading: Substrates, Supports, and Ligands in Precious Metal Catalysts

-Significance of Industrial Catalysts
+Importance of Industrial Catalysts

 Application of Catalysts in Industry

-Chemical Catalysts Used in Industry
+Common Chemical Catalysts Used in Industries

 Catalyst Type